montagejs/montage/packages/frb/README.md

     pass the predicate described in the block expression useing the respective element in the source array as the source value.
 As with "map", filters update the target array incrementally.
+-   A "some" block observes whether any of the values in the source collection meet the given criterion.
+-   A "every" block observes whether all of the values in the source collection meet the given criterion.
 -   A "sorted" block observes the sorted version of an array, by a property of each value described in the block, or itself if empty.
     Sorted arrays are incrementally updating as values are added and